 • Electricity

-Before you buy a Nest, you can put your details into the Compatibility Checker to make sure you have a simple transition.
-Once you’ve checked it will work, your Nest will guide you through compatibility and wiring when you set it up.
+Before you get a Nest, you can run the Compatibility Checker to make sure you have an easy transition.
+Once you’ve double-checked it’s a fit, your Nest will work you through compatibility and wiring during the setup process.

-The Nest Learning Thermostat can run with the widest types of home comfort equipment, such as heat pumps, furnaces and air conditioners.
-It also works with extremely energy-efficient multistage systems, dual-fuel equipment, humidifiers and dehumidifiers, but you’ll typically need a professional like Booneville Heating & Cooling to handle the complicated wiring and setup steps.
+The Nest Learning Thermostat is compatible with the biggest number of home comfort systems, like heat pumps, furnaces and air conditioners.
+It also runs with highly energy-efficient multistage systems, dual-fuel equipment, humidifiers and dehumidifiers, but you’ll typically need a professional like Booneville Heating & Cooling to handle the in-depth wiring and setup process.

-If you’ve looked into the Nest, you’ve likely run into info about the C-wire, or common wire.
+If you’ve done research on the Nest, you’ve potentially run into info about the C-wire, or common wire.
 This wire energizes your smart thermostat when it can’t draw adequate power from the other wires.

-If you don’t have a C-wire, it’s likely still okay to install a Nest.
-The company says its thermostats were created to use small amounts of power.
-In most cases, this means they can operate properly without this wire.
+If you don’t have a C-wire, it’s likely still all right to use a Nest.
+The company says its thermostats were designed to require small amounts of power.
+Many times, this means they can operate properly without this wire.

-Have a smart thermostat without a C-wire and noticing odd heating and cooling behavior?
-An HVAC pro like Booneville Heating & Cooling can add a C-wire for you.
+Have a smart thermostat without a C-wire and noticing erratic heating and cooling behavior?
+An HVAC specialist like Booneville Heating & Cooling can install a C-wire for you.